diazoangga/lanenet-lane-detection/README.md

 # Lane Detection in CARLA Using BiSeNetV2
 This is a lane detection program implemented in CARLA Simulator.
-I utilized BiSeNetV2 (Bilateral Segmentation Network V2) developed by Changqian Yu et al as explained in their paper: https://arxiv.org/abs/2004.02147
+This program detects lanes and segments each lane.
+I utilized BiSeNetV2 (Bilateral Segmentation Network V2) developed by Changqian Yu et al as explained in their paper: https://arxiv.org/abs/2004.02147 for the model architecture.
+For the dataset itself, it inputs a RGB image with the size of (256,512,3) and outputs a binary image consisting of lane or non lane pixels and a instance segmentation image that consist of area segmentation for each lane.